-"Triage facility" means a short-term facility or a portion of a facility licensed by the department of health and certified by the department of social and health services under RCW 71.24.035 that is designed as a facility to assess and stabilize an individual or determine the need for involuntary commitment of an individual.
-A triage facility must meet department of health residential treatment facility standards and may be structured as either a voluntary or involuntary placement facility or both.
+"Triage facility" means a short-term facility or a portion of a facility licensed and certified by the department under RCW 71.24.035 that is designed as a facility to assess and stabilize an individual or determine the need for involuntary commitment of an individual.
+A triage facility must meet department residential treatment facility standards and may be structured as either a voluntary or involuntary placement facility or both.